 As you may know, Buena Vista University (or any college or university) can not control your eligibility for funding for most aid sources from the federal or state governments or from outside agencies.
 You may lose federal or state aid from year to year based on a decrease in funding or a decrease in your financial need.
 Some things that could change your financial need would be your income or the income of your parents, number of family members or number of family members in college.
 Each student's eligibility is determined individually based on all of the information you provide on the FAFSA, but all families across the nation are assessed using the same federal formula.
 Please let us know if you would like access to that formula.

 Scholarships from BVU are renewable based on c.g.p.a. requirements and perhaps continued participation of some kind (should there be any for the awards you received as a freshman).
-A student rarely receives less BVU gift aid from one year to the next, unless your c.g.p.a. does not meet renewal requirements or if a scholarship or grant was available for only one year: the later would only happen in situations where funding is provided to BVU for one year only.
+A student rarely receives less BVU gift aid from one year to the next, unless your c.g.p.a. does not meet renewal requirements, if a scholarship or grant was available for only one year, or your financial need decreases significantly.

 A3: The vast majority of financial aid is awarded based on the results of the FAFSA.
 The FAFSA asks for things like parents' adjusted gross income, taxes paid, family size, number in college etc. (The net worth of the family's home is protected in the analysis so that families no longer have to mortgage their home to pay for higher education.)
 It also asks for student income and asset information.
 All of this information goes into the formula to determine financial need.
 We trust that families have completed the application correctly and we base our awarding policies on the outcome of that calculation.
 Our awarding is also based on the student's academics.
 We would encourage students to not “judge a book by its cover” when it comes to financial aid: there may be things you do not know about other families that increases their financial need.
 If in doubt, stop by the Office of Financial Assistance to discuss your personal situation with our staff.